Mrsquuuid/MelbourneTweets/Tweet Analysis/README.md

 **Topic:** Which suburb is considered as most unsafe place in Melbourne ?

 **Abstraction:** There are hundreds of suburb in Melbourne and people always have a preference when choosing which suburb to live.
 Some suburbs are considered as comparably unsafe, which may be due to the frequency of criminal case or population distribution.
-This scenario aims to discovering which SA2 area is considered as the unsafest place in melbourne, where the proportion of tweets containing certain keywords is used as the indicator.
+This scenario aims to discovering which SA2 area is considered as the unsafest place in Melbourne, where the proportion of tweets containing certain keywords is used as the indicator.
 This scenario will also explore how the result above  is correlated with demographic characteristics and economic indicator of each SA2 area.

-**Data:** In total 42033167 Tweets, of which ... tweets are geo tagged.
+**Data:** In total 42033167 Tweets, of which 622872 tweets are geo tagged.

 > All tweets made between 2014-2021 in Greater Melbourne.